Gilgabunada/Programming-Odyssey/README.md

      ```bash
      git clone https://github.com/Gilgabunada/Programming-Odyssey.git
      ```
+    - Note : Do not change the link above
 3. **Create a New Branch**
    - Navigate to the repository directory and create a new branch for your contribution:
      ```bash
      cd Programming-Odyssey
      git checkout -b your-branch-name
      ```
+  - Note: only edit the "your-branch-name"

 4. **Add Your Story**
    - Open the repository in your favorite text editor and create a new markdown file (e.g., `your-name.md`).
 Use the contributor format outlined below to share your story.